| Club Name: | Rangers Football Club |

 Rangers home stadium

 Rangers’ home stadium has been Ibrox ever since 1899.
-The Gers named their stadium after the area of Glasgow on the south side of the River Clyde in which it is situated.
-Rangers have also renovated the ground throughout its history with its current guise taking shape in 1997.
+The Govan giants named their stadium after the area of Glasgow on the south side of the River Clyde in which it is situated.
+Rangers have also renovated the ground throughout its history, most recently in the summer of 2024.

 First stadium: Fleshers’ Haugh